-public and policymakers to evaluate the tradeoffs and make an informed decision.
+Congressional Republicans could have chosen to write a single bill with both the tax cuts they favor and the program cuts or tax increases to pay for them.
+This would have enabled the public and policymakers to evaluate the tradeoffs and make an informed decision.
 Instead, they have chosen to obscure this tradeoff by splitting their agenda into two parts.
 But this doesn't change the reality: the wealthy would win large tax cuts while everyone else would pay the tab.

-When Tax Cuts Are Ultimately Paid For, Children Likely to Bear Significant Burden
+When Tax Cuts Are Ultimately Paid For, African Americans Likely to Bear Significant Burden

-President Trump and congressional leaders have been very clear on the areas they want to cut.
-The Trump and congressional budget plans for the next decade would cut basic assistance and health care for millions of low- and moderate-income families with children, making it harder for them to afford the basics and get health care.
-The budget plans also would cut key investments in areas such as education.
-Indeed, the Administration and congressional leaders have already pointed to current deficit projections - even without \$1.5 trillion in new, deficit-increasing tax cuts - to justify these cuts.
-Once a tax bill is law and deficits grow, they will likely argue that the resulting higher deficits make such cuts to children's programs even more urgent.
+President Trump and Republican congressional leaders have been very clear on the areas they want to cut.
+The Trump and congressional budget plans for the next decade would cut basic assistance and health care for millions of low- and moderate-income people, making it harder for them to afford the basics and get health care.
+They also would cut key investments in areas such as education, job training, Head Start, and child care.
+Indeed, the Administration and congressional leaders have pointed to current deficit projections - even without \$1.5 trillion in new, deficit-increasing tax cuts - to justify these cuts.
+Once a tax bill is law and deficits grow, they will likely argue that the resulting higher deficits make such cuts even more urgent.

 - Health care.
 The Trump and congressional budget plans call for cutting Medicaid and subsidies to purchase coverage through the Affordable Care Act marketplaces by between \$1.3 trillion and \$1.9 trillion over the next decade, with most of the cuts coming from Medicaid.
 The cuts would grow over time.
-For example, under the Trump plan Medicaid would be cut by 47 percent in 2027. - Some 34 million children receive health coverage through Medicaid, so large cuts in the program would have a serious impact.
-Some children could lose coverage entirely, while others could lose health services, including school-based services for children with disabilities. - Millions of parents could lose health coverage.
-This would leave children at risk for serious economic hardship when an uninsured parent gets sick and medical bills mount. - Food assistance.
+For example, under the Trump plan Medicaid would be cut by 47 percent in 2027.
+Medicaid provides health coverage to 4.9 million African American adults and 7.1 million African American children, in addition to millions of seniors and people with disabilities.
+Some beneficiaries could lose coverage entirely, while others could see cuts in the health services they receive, including home- and community-based services for older people and those with disabilities and school-based health services for students with disabilities. - Food assistance.
 The Trump budget would cut SNAP (formerly food stamps) by at least \$140 billion over the decade; the cuts would reach about 30 percent in 2027.
-The congressional budget plan calls for deep cuts the budget area that funds SNAP but provides fewer specifics.
-SNAP provides basic food aid to 20 million children, and benefits are already modest on average, households with children receive just \$91 per week in food assistance through SNAP.
+The congressional budget plan deeply cuts the budget area that funds SNAP but provides fewer specifics.
+In a typical month, SNAP provides basic food aid to about 13 million African American individuals.
+Benefits are already modest for example, on average, households with children receive just \$91 per week in food assistance through SNAP. - Access to college.
+The Trump and congressional budget plans would cut Pell Grants and student loans, which help lowand middle-income students attend college.
+Some 2.3 million African American college students - 62 percent of all African American students - received Pell Grants in 2011-12.
+African American students are more likely to receive Pell